geekycoder20/PHPBlog/README.md

 - Quick View Post without page reload (ajax)
 - Comments and reply system
 - SEO Friendly URL for posts and pages
-- Secure From Common Web injections
+- Secure From Common Web exploits like SQL Injection,XSS and File Upload vulnerabilities
 - Different roles and permissions for users

 # Configurations